Back On The Pony: Why We Can't Get Enough Of 'Magic Mike'

-Two blockbuster films and another on the way, sell-out musicals in Las Vegas, Germany, Australia and London, plus an HBO Max reality show, Finding Magic Mike, currently streaming in the US… It's fair to say that Magic Mike has caused something of a cultural shift since its release in 2012.
+Two blockbuster films and another on the way, sell-out musicals here in Australia as well as Las Vegas, Germany, and London, plus a reality show in the US — it's fair to say that Magic Mike has caused something of a cultural shift since its release in 2012.

 Based on his experiences as a young stripper in Tampa, Florida, the first Magic Mike film follows Channing Tatum (Mike) as he inducts Adam (Alex Pettyfer) into working alongside him at the Xquisite strip club.
 Run by Dallas (Matthew McConaughey), the troupe really does have a man for every taste: "white chocolate" Mike, "virgin" Adam, penis-pumping Big Dick Richie (Joe Manganiello), clean-cut Ken (Matt Bomer), spicy Tito (Adam Rodriguez) and, finally, Tarzan (Kevin Nash), for the ladies looking for a little extra rough.
 Hey, there’s no judgement – we're in a safe space here.